druids/django-pymess/docs/dialer.rst

     String tag that you can define during sending dialer message.

+  .. attribute:: is_final_state

+    Helper field.
+If it cannot be resolved from message states clearly whether message is in its final state this field indicates it (based on further logic).

   .. attribute:: failed

     Returns ``True`` if message ended in ``ERROR`` state.